-A men's group is a place for men to gather and share their personal experience with others.
+A men's group is a place for men to gather and share their personal experiences with others.
 It's a safe place to share about struggles and success, to celebrate the wins and even ask for help.
 A men's group is a place where you might take a risk being seen in your vulnerability, and also have other people reflect back to you your strengths.
-We might also brush up on listen skills, have conversations about what makes for good communication, or practice being present right here and now!
+We might also brush up on listening skills, have conversations about what makes for good communication, or practice being present right here and now!

 Understand and discover Strength

 As people, I believe that we are fundamentally whole, complete, strong, vulnerable, compassionate, and in possession of unique personal gifts that we can share with the world while we are alive.